-The Floristic Quality Index (FQI) is a metric that evaluates the closeness of the flora in a lake to that of an undisturbed condition.
+The Floristic Quality Index (FQI) is a metric that evaluates the similarity of the flora in a lake to that of a lake in an undisturbed condition.
 The higher a FQI value, the closer that plant community is to an undisturbed ecosystem.
 Just for reference, compare a lake's numbers to the statewide average (24) or ecoregion average (20)(lakes also within the Southeast Glacial Plans ecoregion - see info here https://dnr-wisconsin.shinyapps.io/AquaticPlantExplorer/, calculated from a subset of approximately 250 lakes across Wisconsin.

-Coefficients of conservatism (C) range from 0 to 10 and represent an estimated probability that a plant is likely to occur in a landscape relatively unaltered from what is believed to be a presettlement condition (see the end of Table 4 in Appendix A).
+Coefficients of conservatism (C) range from 0 to 10 and represent an estimated probability that a plant species is likely to occur in a landscape relatively unaltered from what is believed to be a pre-settlement condition (see the end of Table 4 in Appendix A).
 The lower numbers indicate more of a disturbed ecosystem, while the higher numbers indicate a community more like one that would have been found before human settlement.
+Plant species with a high value are environmentally sensitive to disturbance, species with a low value are tolerant of disturbances.